Sign in

 Installed Piping and Piping Connections

-Installed piping influences connection type and sometimes the trap body material, so it important to make sure that the selected trap meets the piping requirements.
+Installed piping influences connection type and sometimes the trap body material, so it is important to make sure that the selected trap meets the piping requirements.
 For example, a trap may have a standard connection in NPT (national pipe thread), but the piping pressure requires socket weld.

 Additionally, other requirements include that the discharge capacity must be suitable for the maximum load at minimum differential pressure under all environmental conditions.